 The core portion of the network is an interoffice network that connects PoPs to other PoPs and to internet access points.
 This network aggregates traffic from end users on to high-capacity optical equipment and transports the traffic across regions to the internet.
 The California Middle Mile Broadband Initiative (MMBI) will deploy a middle mile network to many areas of the state and the cost of this middle mile (the MMBI) is excluded from the study.
-To account for the aggregation of traffic into the areas to meet the state network, CostQuest modeled extensions from the Service Area Group last mile service territories to the nearest proposed state access point.
+To account for the aggregation of traffic into the areas to meet the state network, CostQuest modeled extensions from the Service Area Group last mile service territories to the nearest proposed state access point11.

-The steps below outline the process used to develop the Core network topology.
+The steps below outline the process used to develop the core network topology12.
 The modeled network covers the entire state and reaches every Service Area Group.

-The Core model uses a three-layer network,
+CostQuest's CostProCORE model uses a three-layer network:

-RingNodel (RNI), the originating serving PoP.
+- RingNode1 (RN1), the originating serving PoP.

-RN2, a local aggregation point; and
+- RN2, a local aggregation point.

-RN3, a regional aggregation point.
+- RN3, a regional aggregation point.